phundament/docs/6-tutorials/asset-compression.md

 Asset compression
 -----------------

-Phundament bundles the assets in the `:development` Docker container, which comes pre-installed with all required tools, to make use of Yii 2.0 Framework asset compresssion.
+phd bundles the assets in the `:development` Docker container, which comes pre-installed with all required tools, to make use of Yii 2.0 Framework asset compresssion.

     docker-compose run --rm php bash